-The University strives to ensure that its research and research related business transactions are not compromised or perceived as biased by its financial interests and investments or those of its Key Organizational Leaders.
-Through disclosures of significant financial interests and other processes, the University will identify Organizational Conflicts and will either minimize and manage them or eliminate them.
+The University strives to ensure that its research and research-related business transactions are not compromised or perceived as biased by its financial interests or those of its Key Organizational Leaders.
+Through disclosures of Significant Financial Interests and other processes, the University will identify Organizational Conflicts and will either minimize and manage them or eliminate them.

 VI.
-Identification and Review of Organizational Conflicts
+Identifying and Addressing Organizational Conflicts